9200 University Blvd., Charleston, SC 29406

 - Tax Information

-- 1098-Ts are produced by a third-party (ECSI) and mailed by the 31st of January each year
+- 1098-Ts are produced by an outside 3rd-party company – Heartland/ECSI – and mailed by the 31st of January each year.

-- CSU cannot provide tax advice or directions on how to utilize your 1098-T. If you have questions regarding your taxes, please contact your local tax preparer.
+- The 1098-T is for informational purposes.
+CSU cannot provide tax advice or directions on how to utilize your 1098-T. If you have questions regarding whether you need to file this form, please contact your local tax preparer.

 - Refund Information